 So long as government is as big as it is, the cost of maintaining the bureaucracy and providing benefits to its employees will remain enormous.
 Any suggestion about cutting government, even a little bit, is often met with hysterical talk about government employees being put out in the cold.
-Although this is often exaggerated and spun for propagandistic reasons, it is true that personnel benefits consume a significant amount of government revenue, and must be addressed in any comprehensive effort to rein in spending.
+Although this is often exaggerated and spun for political gain, it is true that personnel benefits consume a significant amount of government revenue and must be addressed in any comprehensive effort to rein in spending.

 It has well been documented in recent years the amount of waste and graft associated with government personnel benefits.
-Because of public employee unions, lobbying efforts, and the sheer inertia of bureaucracies that push for their own perpetuation and growth, this is a very difficult matter to take on politically, but it must be done if the market economy is to be allowed to recover and grow so Americans of future generations will know the freedom and prosperity of their parents.
+Because of public employee unions, lobbying efforts, and the nature of bureaucracies to expand and perpetuate their own growth, reforming and minimizing government has become an extremely difficult political challenge.

 Learn more about Government Administration and Personnel Benefit problems and solutions: